Metalnem/mijailovic.net/_drafts/sqlite.md

 layout: post
 title: "Adventures with SQLite and SQLITE_OPEN_EXCLUSIVE"
 ---
+If you have some data that you can't afford to lose, having a good backup strategy is critical.
 Proper online backup solutions such as [Tarsnap](https://www.tarsnap.com/) create snapshots of your data, which means you can never destroy your backup by accident.
-If you have something that you can't afford to lose, Tarsnap is the only online backup solution that I could recommend.
-However, Tarsnap can get very expensive for the large datasets.
+Tarsnap is also the only online backup solution that I could recommend.
+However, it can get very expensive for the large datasets.
 It would be insane to use it for hundreds of gigabytes of music, for example.
-Dropbox is a much better choice in such case, but it's not a really a backup solution.
+Dropbox is a much better choice in such case, but it's not really a backup solution.
 You could accidentally delete or modify some file, and notice only when it's too late to recover it.